 Electronic Warfare has many guises and Eurofighter already boasts strong capability, while future enhancements promise even greater offensive capability.
 However, dedicated EW attacks require huge amounts of power.
 There’s also a limitation of how far a platform like Eurofighter can project these kinds of effects.
 That’s where SPEAR EW comes into its own.
 It means EW effects can be projected either over a long distance or for a long time, whilst allowing the pilot to retain the ability to use the aircraft’s own sensors for effects.

 Eurofighter already has the ability to carry a mixed payload depending on the mission, so for example, you could carry three SPEAR EWs and nine regular SPEAR missiles.

 IS THERE ANYTHING ELSE LIKE IT?

-In a word, no. Compressed to a size that no-one else can match, Leonardo’s Brite-Cloud leads the way in terms of miniaturised technology.
-BriteCloud combined with SPEAR provides an EW capability that’s unrivalled.
+In a word, no. Compressed to a size that no-one else can match, Leonardo’s Digital Radio Frequency Memory (DRFM) technology leads the way in terms of miniaturised technology.
+Taking the DRFM technology as used in BriteCloud and combining it with SPEAR, provides an EW capability that’s unrivalled.

 WHAT IS THE CURRENT STATUS?